wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 remaining 17 individuals.
 It remains unclear whether these individuals do not swim, or whether swimming is rare for most caribou.
-Overall, there appears to be three groups of individuals: those that swim often (~15 days), those that swim occasionally (~42 days), and those that never swam.
+Overall, there appears to be three groups of individuals: those that swim often (n = 3, every ~15 days), those that swim occasionally (n = 9, every ~42 days), and those that never swam (n = 17).
+We are also unable to draw conclusions about the prevalence of swimming in the ocean by male
-We are also unable to draw conclusions about the prevalence of swimming in the ocean by male caribou: our initial visual observation was of an adult male, but our GPS data only included females.
+caribou: our initial visual observation was of an adult male, but our GPS data only included females.

 <!-- "During the winter, when individuals could theoretically move between islands more easily by walking across ice, XX individuals were observed moving between islands.
 YY [(a) majority, (b) minority] of these were not detected swimming during the ice-free season and only moved between islands overwinter.
 This suggests that [(a) moving between islands is a relatively consistent behaviour within individuals, where some caribou refrain from both swimming and walking over ice] / [(b) caribou who avoided swimming between islands would still take advantage of the benefits provided by these patches, but only when travelling to them was less risky and costly] -->